chinchalinchin/cloudformation-templates/CHECKLIST.md

 - [] script for Sonar token secret
 - [] add Null condition to Developer group (see below)
 - [] get Cognito auth domain, change password and add to secrets
+- [] tag local *postgres* image with ECR and push for pipeline to use

 ### Conditionally Required
 - [] script to add API key secret